ISIPINK/Assignment_Actuarial_models/documents/emebrechts.md

 ## Introduction

 - dependency properties and pitfalls
-- intro to linear dependecy
+- intro to linear dependency
 - intro to copulas
 - intro to spherical distribution
 - intro to comonotoncity